Manually trigger the cdd-code-simplifier agent to review and simplify code

 72%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a concise, well-structured skill for triggering a code simplifier agent.
-Its main strengths are token efficiency and clear organization.
-The primary weakness is the lack of a concrete Task tool invocation example and missing error handling/validation steps for when the agent produces unexpected results or fails.
+This is a concise, well-structured skill that clearly communicates the intent and basic workflow for triggering the code simplifier agent.
+Its main weaknesses are the lack of a concrete Task tool invocation example and missing error handling/validation steps for when the agent produces unexpected results.
+The examples section effectively shows user-facing usage patterns.

 Suggestions

-Add a concrete example of the Task tool invocation showing the exact call structure with subagent_type and prompt parameters.
+Add a concrete example of the actual Task tool invocation with the expected parameters/structure, so Claude knows exactly how to call it.

 | Dimension | Reasoning | Score |